 Also, in some cases, certain assets are more valuable or usable during the initial year of their lives.
-Therefore, by using the double-declining method, i.e. charging high depreciation expenses in initial years, the company can match the cost with the benefit derived through the use of the asset in a better way.
+Therefore, by using the double-declining method, i.e., charging high depreciation expenses in initial years, the company can match the cost with the benefit derived through the use of the asset in a better way.

 Advantages of Double Declining Balance Method

-Advantages of using the double-declining balance of depreciation are as follows:
+The advantages of using the double-declining balance of depreciation are as follows:

 Disadvantages of Double Declining Balance Method

-Disadvantages of using the double-declining balance method are as follows:
+The disadvantages of using the double-declining balance method are as follows: